python-eel/Eel/README.md

 ### Asynchronous Python

-Eel is built on Bottle and Gevent.
-If you use Python's built in `thread.sleep()` you will block the entire interpreter globally.
-Instead you should use the methods provided by Gevent.
-For simplicity, the two most commonly needed methods, `sleep()` and `spawn()` are provided directly from Eel.
+Eel is built on Bottle and Gevent, which provide an asynchronous event loop similar to Javascript.
+A lot of Python's standard library implicitly assumes there is a single execution thread - to deal with this, Gevent "monkey patches" many of the standard modules such as `time`.
+This monkey patching is done automatically when you call `import eel`.
+For convenience, the two most commonly needed methods, `sleep()` and `spawn()` are provided directly from Eel (to save importing `time` and/or `gevent` as well).

-For example:
+In this example...
 ```python
 import eel
 eel.init('web')